nbaak/fan-control/Readme.md

 # Fan Controler
-Shematic to conroll a Fam with the Raspberry Pi.
+Shematic to conrol a Fam with the Raspberry Pi.

 ## Circuit
 To build the Circut you need a 10k Pull-Down Resistor, a 1.6k Base Resistor for the Transistor, a Transistor and a Diode.